So you think you know everything there is to know about home loans? Think again.

 However, that doesn’t necessarily mean that you will find it easier to apply for an online home loan than you would with a traditional lender.
 In fact, depending on your circumstances the traditional lending approach may be simpler and help you find a more suitable mortgage.
 Traditional lenders today can make the application process easier with lenders who visit you.

-Now that the record has been set straight, hopefully these few home truths will help you find a mortgage that matches all your borrowing needs.
+Now that the record has been set straight, hopefully these few home truths will help you find the mortgage that's best for you.